 Even if you’re unfamiliar with the anime or the manga, you’ll find yourself sinking hours upon hours into this one.
 The 4th entry has improved a lot over its predecessors but that doesn’t mean it’s prone to issues.
 Pirate Warriors 4’s story covers a large amount of the anime and features some of the best chapters from One Piece.

-Persona 5 is always mentioned in every anime games list.
+Persona 5: Royal is always mentioned in every anime game list.
 And while many do not consider it an anime game, and more of a JRPG, I think it deserves a spot on the list as it has received both a manga and anime adaptation under its name.
-Games such as Persona 4 received the same treatment, and if you’re interested to know more about the entire franchise, you can read all about it from here.
+Games such as Persona 4 received the same treatment, and if you’re interested to know more about the entire franchise, you can read all about it here.

-Persona 5 revamped the visuals seen in previous titles and instead opted for a full-blown cel-shading art style, and the result is fascinating.
+Persona 5: Royal revamped the visuals seen in previous titles and instead opted for a full-blown cel-shading art style, and the result is fascinating.
 The art direction suits the vibes of the game, adding a layer of perfection with bright colours and vibrant effects.

 Captain Tsubasa: Rise of New Champions is a spiritual successor to the Japan-exclusive PS2 game and a love letter to the Captain Tsubasa fanbase.
 Back in the 90s, the show was pretty popular, ending at the 128th episode, and spawning 4 films.
 When all hope was lost for a faithful video game adaptation, Bamco surprises the world with Rise of New Champions.